Salem (American band): History

 Salem released their first single in nearly a decade "Starfall" on September 18, 2020, via Mad Decent's Decent Distribution.
 The music video follows the band's trip with veteran storm trackers through Tulsa, Oklahoma and Dallas as well as through Texas during tornado season.
 It was directed by Donoghue and Holland along Tommy Malekoff.
 In a press release, it was stated that the song was "a signal of additional work to come".
 On October 16, a new single called "Red River" was unveiled alongside the pre-order availability of the new album.
 Their second album, Fires in Heaven, was released on October 30, 2020, ten years after their debut.

 On November 10, 2022, Salem performed a surprise DJ set for the opening party of clothing brand Supreme's flagship store in Chicago, Illinois, marking the band's first performance in over 10 years.
 On July 28, 2023, Salem performed their first solo live set in 12 years.
 The show took place at El Dorado Bumper Cars in Coney Island, New York City, tickets for which sold out within minutes after going live online.

 On June 7, 2025, Salem performed at the Primavera Sound festival in Barcelona, Spain.

+On May 14, 2026, Salem released a second collection with Supreme.
+The band surprise released a compilation album titled Red Dragon on the same day, consisting of B-sides and unreleased material spanning since the group's early days alongside four new tracks.